How Can I Stop Trespassers From Breaking Into My Equipment Yard at Night?

 Many businesses start with perimeter fencing, locked gates, and CCTV cameras to secure their equipment yards.
 These measures help establish boundaries and can discourage some opportunistic activity.

-However, traditional cameras record activity rather than respond when suspicious behavior occurs.
+However, when it comes to perimeter security traditional cameras record activity rather than respond when suspicious behavior occurs.
 If trespassers enter a yard overnight and no one is reviewing the footage in real time, the incident may not be discovered until employees arrive the next morning.

 At that point, recorded footage may help investigators understand what happened, but it does not prevent the loss or damage that occurred.